Do you write at night or in the morning?

 And so on.

-Like pennies gradually filling a jar, these small incremental gains will help you reach your desired rising time.
+Like pennies gradually filling a jar, these small incremental gains will help you reach your desired rising time and starting your day early feels easy.

 6. Put your alarm clock in a different room from where you sleep